 It’s tempting to ignore updates, but this can leave your site vulnerable to hackers.
 Plus, you may not have access to new tools and features from plugin developers.

 Keep your themes and plugins updated regularly.
 A lot of people will set these to upgrade automatically.

 20. Not Learning More

-One of the worst things you can do it to stop learning about your WordPress.
-You will miss out on a lot of new features.
+One of the worst things you can do is to stop learning about WordPress.
+You will miss out on a lot of new features, abilities and elements that may streamline your building process.
 Without learning, your site can quickly become out of date.

 This doesn’t mean you need to dive into CSS or PHP coding.
 However, spending a few moments to figure out the tools and plugins you can install will make the difference in site development.

 WordPress is a capable system and is among the most popular content management systems on the Internet for good reason.
 Take the time to discover what it can do for you and how to get the most out of the experience.